PocketCareS/iOS/README.md

 ### Running PocketCare S using Xcode

-In order to run the project on your iPhone, follow these steps:
+To run the project on your iPhone, follow these steps:
 1. Connect iPhone to your Mac using USB cable
 2. Open PocketCare S using Xcode
 3. Click Run